dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 ```
 So, it's VGG16 with last fully connected removed with addition of new FC layers along with dropout.

 To start with visualization, we will take a random sample image from our cats and dogs dataset graciously provided by Kaggle.
-How does these ones look?
+How does these look?

 <p align="center">
 <img src='/images/visualize_cnn_files/doggie.png' width="30%"/><img src='/images/visualize_cnn_files/cat_dog.png' width="30%"/>